sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   based on [this](https://math.stackexchange.com/a/2034684/1059606)
   we prove $(ap)\mod m$ is bijective. ~~Based on this [description](https://math.stackexchange.com/q/4817093/1059606) of the comment,~~
-  ~~since both the domain and the codomain are $\mathbf{Z}_m$, so onto is equivalent to one-to-one, then in turn equivalent to bijective, so it is enough to prove only injective.~~
+  ~~since both the domain and the codomain are $\mathbb{Z}_m$, so onto is equivalent to one-to-one, then in turn equivalent to bijective, so it is enough to prove only injective.~~
   ~~Then by contradiction, $ap_1\equiv ap_2\pmod m,p_1\neq p_2\Rightarrow a(p_1-p_2)\equiv 0\pmod m\xRightarrow{p_1-p_2\nmid m}a\equiv $~~
   See [this](https://math.stackexchange.com/review/suggested-edits/2044757)
   $$